-The countercyclical capital buffer (CCyB) is part of a set of macroprudential instruments, designed to help counter pro-cyclicality in the financial system.
+The countercyclical capital buffer (CCyB) is designed to counter procyclicality in the financial system.
 When cyclical systemic risk is judged to be increasing, institutions should accumulate capital to create buffers that strengthen the resilience of the banking sector during periods of stress when losses materialise.
-This will help maintain the supply of credit and dampen the downswing of the financial cycle.
+This will help maintain the supply of credit to the economy and dampen the downswing of the financial cycle.
 The CCyB can also help dampen excessive credit growth during the upswing of the financial cycle.

 The following map shows current CCyB rates set (i.e. after the 12-month phase-in period) in Europe:

 The following table shows current CCyB rates as well as pending CCyB rates announced by designated authorities (new data are highlighted in red):